securecrt/GA-Z790-UD/README.md

 		* Initial Display Output → **PCIe 1 Slot**
 		* Above 4G Decoding → **Enabled**
 		* Re-Size BAR Support → **Enabled**
+    * IOAPIC 24-119 Entries → **Disabled** (fixed Wakeup issue)

 ### Not working
 * Can't wakeup from auto sleep.
 * But if manually press the sleep button, it can wakeup normally.
 The issue is also reproduced in win11.
 * It should be the BIOS issue.
+* currently disabled IOAPIC 24-119 Entries can fix this issue.

 ### macOS Support
 | Version   | macOS | Download |